Psychology: Unconscious mind

 Study of the unconscious mind, a part of the psyche outside the individual's awareness but that is believed to influence conscious thought and behavior, was a hallmark of early psychology.
 In one of the first psychology experiments conducted in the United States, C.S.
 Peirce and Joseph Jastrow found in 1884 that research subjects could choose the minutely heavier of two weights even if consciously uncertain of the difference.
 Freud popularized the concept of the unconscious mind, particularly when he referred to an uncensored intrusion of unconscious thought into one's speech (a Freudian slip) or to his efforts to interpret dreams.
-His 1901 book The Psychopathology of Everyday Life catalogues hundreds of everyday events that Freud explains in terms of unconscious influence.
+His 1901 book The Psychopathology of Everyday Life catalogs hundreds of everyday events that Freud explains in terms of unconscious influence.
 Pierre Janet advanced the idea of a subconscious mind, which could contain autonomous mental elements unavailable to the direct scrutiny of the subject.

 The concept of unconscious processes has remained important in psychology.
 Cognitive psychologists have used a "filter" model of attention.
 According to the model, much information processing takes place below the threshold of consciousness, and only certain stimuli, limited by their nature and number, make their way through the filter.
 Much research has shown that subconscious priming of certain ideas can covertly influence thoughts and behavior.
 Because of the unreliability of self-reporting, a major hurdle in this type of research involves demonstrating that a subject's conscious mind has not perceived a target stimulus.
 For this reason, some psychologists prefer to distinguish between implicit and explicit memory.
 In another approach, one can also describe a subliminal stimulus as meeting an objective but not a subjective threshold.

 The automaticity model of John Bargh and others involves the ideas of automaticity and unconscious processing in our understanding of social behavior, although there has been dispute with regard to replication.

 Some experimental data suggest that the brain begins to consider taking actions before the mind becomes aware of them.
 The influence of unconscious forces on people's choices bears on the philosophical question of free will.
 John Bargh, Daniel Wegner, and Ellen Langer describe free will as an illusion.